superhellth/ds-project-wc2022/README.md

 - After our first meeting with our supervisor, we decided to each take on work for the upcoming assignments to contribute more equally to the project.
 - We brainstormed ideas to implement such that each person will contribute something for the milestone.
-- In the first two weeks of december we will each implement some kind of text analytics task so that we will have some kind of preview that we can show at our 'milestone' meeting mid December.
+- In the first two weeks of december we will implement some kind of text analytics tasks so that we will have a preview that we can show at our 'milestone' meeting mid December.
+- Bastian changed the UI of the frontend from materials UI to sveltestrap.
+He also added the ability to create graphs/diagrams/etc. using the `chart.js` library.